 The following domains and applications are within the scope of this program:

 WooCommerce plugin (provided via WordPress plugins directory)

 Out of scope of this program:

-Third-party applications that are hosted on a subdomain are eligible for our program.
-Only severe vulnerabilities that affect our users, service, or infrastructure will be accepted for third-party applications and others will be reported/forwarded to the third-party vendor for the application.
+If a third-party application is hosted on a subdomain, it is eligible for our program.
+However, we only accept severe vulnerabilities that affect our users, service, or infrastructure.
+Other vulnerabilities will be reported or forwarded to the third-party vendor.

 While researching, we’d like to ask you to refrain from:

 Denial of service to Triple-A services or our merchants’ and partners’ services